 You can also try shooting people from their backs until you feel comfortable.
 This is one of the great ways to photograph people without being seen.
 In such a case, look for interesting attires that people wear and shoot them.

 Once you get comfortable photographing people from a certain distance, you can try to get as close as possible to your subject.
 Once you get closer, focus on their emotions, gesture, and some other attractive characteristic traits that will intrigue your viewers.

 - Photographing Street Musicians (Buskers)

 Street musicians are often engrossed in music, and they are filled with a lot of gestures.
-Shooting them is an excellent opportunity as a beginner that you don’t want to miss.
-Therefore, before shooting them, ensure to drop some bucks for them and photograph without guilt.
+Shooting them is an excellent opportunity for a beginner that you don’t want to miss.
+Therefore, before shooting them, ensure to drop some bucks for them and photograph them without guilt.